Dancing Astronaut: Brand partnerships

 Dancing Astronaut has been the official media partner various music festivals across the globe including New York City's Electric Zoo, TomorrowWorld, Mysteryland (US) and Ultra Europe.
-P Diddy’s Revolt network partnered with Dancing Astronaut for their Summer Madness campaign in 2014 to further tap into the dance music audience.
+P Diddy's Revolt network partnered with Dancing Astronaut for their Summer Madness campaign in 2014 to further tap into the dance music audience.

 In 2014, Dancing Astronaut was a launch partner of Beats Music, one of the initial brands to serve as guest programmers to the streaming service, alongside outlets such as Rolling Stone and Pitchfork.
-Following Apple’s acquisition of Beats Music, Dancing Astronaut was again tapped as a featured curator of Apple Music upon its launch in 2015.
+Following Apple's acquisition of Beats Music, Dancing Astronaut was again tapped as a featured curator of Apple Music upon its launch in 2015.

 In popular culture

 The mainstream discussion

-On June 24, 2012, former Editor-in-Chief Jacob Schulman published an editorial entitled "Dance Music Has Gone Mainstream, But It Doesn’t Have to Sell Out" which addressed the controversy surrounding EDM's rising popularity.
-The article went viral, becoming Dancing Astronaut's most read article to date, opening the subject for discussion and examination from music critics and cultural experts around the world.
+On June 24, 2012, former Editor-in-Chief Jacob Schulman published an editorial entitled "Dance Music Has Gone Mainstream, But It Doesn't Have to Sell Out" which addressed the controversy surrounding EDM's rising popularity.

 will.i.am controversy

-On April 16, 2013, Dancing Astronaut published a report accusing famed producer will.i.am of stealing from the production of "Rebound" by Arty and Mat Zo for his own single, "Let's Go" featuring Chris Brown.
+On April 16, 2013, Dancing Astronaut published a report accusing producer will.i.am of stealing from the production of "Rebound" by Arty and Mat Zo for his own single, "Let's Go" featuring Chris Brown.
 The article provoked instant responses from Chris Brown, who tweeted his defense of participation on the song.
 Dancing Astronaut's findings were picked up by major US news outlets and became the center of controversy that questioned will.i.am's ethics, ultimately leading to the producer's admission later that month.

-Breaking Daft Punk's return

-On January 26, 2013, Dancing Astronaut broke the news in the United States that Daft Punk would be leaving their longtime record label EMI to sign with Sony's Columbia Records for the release of their fourth studio album.
-The break lead to mainstream news outlets reporting on Daft Punk's future plans, as well as an imminent confirmation.